Networks

 Just as for the Nodes worksheet, you can also specify as many attributes as you need for each edge in the worksheet.
 You will find that the template Excel file contains two example attributes for edges - "Example Categorical Attribute Name" and "Example Numerical Attribute Name" which you can rename as needed and add additional columns as required.

-The final step in creating a new network is to click the Create button at the bottom right of the dialogue.
+The final step in creating a new network is to click the Create button at the bottom right of the window.
 Once clicked, your data will be checked and, if valid, uploaded.
 The upload can take anywhere from a few seconds for a small network through to a few minutes for a large, complicated network.

 Interacting with a Network